vinlin24/counters/README.md

 ```
 ~\.config\counters\bios.json
 ```
 If it's missing, you should make one at this path.

-Changed: A log file is no longer maintained here.
-Instead, an email is sent upon failure.
-Maybe in the future I'll reimplement a logging system in addition to the emailing for easier tracing.
+A log file is also maintained in this directory.

 As of now, the `bios.json` file should have the following schema: